Responsible travel

 Our values – respect and kindness towards people, places & the planet

 Ever since we set up Wild at Art in 2012, what we do and how we do it has been guided by respect for, and kindness towards, the places we visit and the people we work with, but also others that are in some way affected by our activities.
-Initially this approach just came naturally to us anyway.
-But with the general shift in focus towards more sustainable travel we’re actively seeking to make a positive contribution and minimize any negative impacts in a more conscious manner.
-We feel lucky in that the kind of travellers our creative experiences attract tend to be very much on the same wave length as us on that.
+This approach just came to us naturally anyway and with the general shift in focus towards more sustainable travel we’re actively seeking to make a positive contribution and minimize any negative impacts in a more conscious manner.
+We feel lucky in that the kind of travellers our creative experiences attract tend to be very much on the same wavelength as we are on that.

 We promote travel that is inspiring and enriching, and at the same time benefits local communities and helps to protect our earth.